carissaallen/aws/notes/cloud-computing/cloud-concepts.md

 - **Region**: a geographical area (physical location) in the world, which consists of two or more Availability Zones for fault tolerance.
 - **Edge location**: endpoints for AWS used for _caching content_ (typically this consists of CloudFront, Amazon's Content Delivery Network (CDN)) to reduce latency.

+_Number of Edge Locations > Number of Availability Zones > Number of Regions_

 ### Support Plans
 - Basic
 	- Access to community forums